Kerushani/flicks/README.md

-# Flicks Network
+# Flicks

-A web platform where users connect to exchange skills — offer what you know and learn what you don't.
+A movie reflection and review app where users can explore a daily film pick and share their thoughts.
+Watch more.
+Share your take.

 **Live Demo**: [https://reviews-app123.vercel.app/register](https://reviews-app123.vercel.app/register)